rileywheadon/ffa-docs/docs/uncertainty-quantification.md

 $$

 We use this relationship to find the profile likelihood $\ell_{p}(y)$ by evaluating $\mu(p, y, \psi)$ and substituting it into the log-likelihood functions listed [here](parameter-estimation.md#maximum-likelihood-mle).

+**Warning**: RFPL uncertainty quantification can be numerically unstable for some datasets.
+If the FFA framework encounters an issue, it will return an error and recommend the parametric bootstrap.

 ### Handling the Weibull Distribution